divshot/van/README.md

 Van is meant to provide simple multi-process execution for Node scripts.

+**Warning:** This library was created and intended for spinning up multiple processes on a local development environment.
+It isn't designed or intended (at least at this point) for any kind of production-server like usage.
+In other words, this is a dev utility not a [foreman](https://github.com/ddollar/foreman) replacement.

 ## Interleave

 The most common use case for Van is to run several processes at once and